Become a Volunteer

 What Is a Clinical Trial?

-Before any new drug or medical device can be utilised by any doctor around the world it has to undergo rigorous testing to ensure it is safe and actually works to prevent or cure the disease or alleviate symptoms.
+Before any new medicine or medical device can be used by medical teams around the world it has to undergo rigorous testing to ensure it is safe and actually works to prevent or cure the disease or alleviate symptoms.

 A clinical trial is part of this rigorous testing and involves research using human volunteers that is intended to add to the medical knowledge about the new product.